rmarasigan/notes/notes/networks/networking_essentials.md

 128 + 32 + 16 + 4 + 1 = 181

 ### IP Address Classes
 It is like a telephone number.
-IP addresses are designed to be scalable and the higher classes will be smaller than the lower classes.
+IP addresses are designed to be scalable, and the higher classes will be smaller than the lower classes.

 #### IP Address Class